scorbo2/musicplayer/README.md

 so I could test out ways to make an application incredibly customizable via dynamically-loaded extensions.
 I also wanted to prove out the `AppProperties` class from `app-extensions` to really demonstrate how to develop an extremely customizable application while writing surprisingly little UI code (in the case of the properties dialog, and the extension manager, almost literally none).
+With version 3.x, I'm also using this application as a testbed for the new "dynamic extension discovery and download" feature from my swing-extras library.
+This allows users to download, install, and update extensions right from within the UI of the application, without having to clone, build, and install them manually.

 ## How do I get it?

 You can download an installer tarball for Linux here:
 - [MusicPlayer-3.0.tar.gz](http://www.corbett.ca/apps/MusicPlayer-3.0.tar.gz)
-- Size: TODO MB
+- Size: 21MB
-- SHA-1: TODO
+- SHA-1: `6f65304e8a3160782fd8003df15b0f25da15af60`

 Alternatively, you can clone the repo and build the project locally: